-Nova Scotia Genealogy Reports
+Goff Genealogy Reports

-Prepared by Douglas Goff, 7748 Wellington Rd 22, Guelph, ON N1H 6J2, email goff.doug at gmail.com.
+7748 Wellington Rd 22, Guelph, ON N1H 6J2

 I have been doing genealogical research about my family from Nova Scotia, Canada, for more than fifty years.
 I would be pleased to communicate with any near or far relatives about any of my work.
 Here you can find several reports I have prepared about various families from my Reunion file (which now has greater than 40,000 people).
-I hope these will be on interest to and help others with their family research, and may help me to connect with others who are interested in these families.
+I hope these will be of interest to and help others with their family research, and may help me to connect with others who are interested in these families.

 My father's family focuses on Halifax and Hants Counties.
 Surnames for which I have done the most work include Goff, Holland, Dickey, MacInnes, McDougall, McMullin, Fraser, Dill, Kilcup, McPhee and Burgess.
 Also I have Wright, Long and Milner families from the Township of Clements, Annapolis County.

-I have also prepared several genealogies of families from the Guysborough Road and Gays River areas (Halifax East) from who I am not directly descended but who overlapped with my families so I traced their genealogies – these include Dillman, Kellough, Kerr, Keys, McHeffey, and McMichael.
+I have also prepared several genealogies of families from the Guysborough Road and Gays River areas (Halifax East) from who I am not directly descended but who overlapped with my families so I traced their genealogies – these include Annand, Dillman, Kellough, Kerr, Keys, Logan, McHeffey, and McMichael.

 My mother's family is all from Colchester County.
 Surnames for which I have done the most work include Whidden, Newcomb, Tupper, Fisher, Roode, Groves, Sweet, Blois, Fielding, Deyarmond, Baird, Wilson, Hamilton, and Archibald.